What is Microsoft Windows?

 COPY SYSTEM.INI SYSTEM.BAK

-I installed Calmira on the no-name i386 computer running a
+I installed Calmira on my no-name i386 computer running a

-MHz with 20 MB of RAM that I owned at the
+whopping 40 MHz with 20 MB of RAM that I owned at the time.

 best friend and me).

 Before you do any changes, remember to back up

 Then you can change SHELL=PROGMAN.EXE to